Learn to bridge cultural and linguistic barriers, opening up global career opportunities.

 Language and intercultural competence are key elements of our degree programs.
 You will experience language instruction as a means to connect and facilitate dialogue between different peoples and cultures.

 Proficiency is not determined by years of study but by your ability at the time of enrollment.
 While many of our students come to the Institute proficient in a second language, others build their second language skills prior to enrollment.
 We will work with you to help you meet the minimum proficiency level in your chosen language of study.
-This may include one of our summer language programs, for which scholarships may be available.
+This may include enrollment in one of our summer language programs, for which scholarships may be available.

-- Information Technology and Global Issues
+Information Technology and Global Issues

-- Evolving Societies in Latin America
+Evolving Societies in Latin America

 Our 300-level courses solidify language skills so that students can engage in more complex discussions in their professional fields and support their ideas with detailed elaboration.
 Courses focus on topics of development, sustainability, business, and regional challenges.
 Recent 300-level language courses:

-- Challenges in Peace Building: Congo
+Challenges in Peace Building: Congo

-- Environment and Sustainable Development
+Environment and Sustainable Development

 In 400-level courses, students polish their language skills by participating fully and effectively in discussions on a variety of topics and in varied registers.
-Students practice structuring arguments, conducting research using first-hand resources, and preparing professional presentations.
+Students practice structuring arguments, conducting research using firsthand resources, and preparing professional presentations.
 Recent 400-level language courses: